blue-jay/blue-jay.github.io.hugo/content/index.md

-All templates (*.gen files) are parsed using the **text/template** package from the Go standard library and all generation instructions (*.json files) allow you to specify which variables to pass via **jay** as well as in which folder to create the templates.
+All templates (*.gen files) are parsed using the **text/template** package from the Go standard library and all generation instructions (*.json files) allow you to specify which variables to pass via **Jay** as well as in which folder to create the templates.
 You can also build collections of templates to generate more than one file set which is great when you want to scaffold out a component with CRUD (create, read, update, and delete).